Edinburgh, Glasgow, St. Andrews, & Highlands

 Classes: Classes will be held at the lodging facilities and on location during excursions.
 Days and hours will vary, depending on individual teachers.

 All TnCIS programs are academic in nature and course work that takes advantage of the program location will be the central focus.
+Programs offered by TnCIS through any member institution are in keeping with SACSCOC policies for each respective institution where compliance is monitored at the institutional level.
 TnCIS program courses are for credit only.
 In Scotland, students will enroll in ONE of the following courses:

 ENGLISH: British Literature II (Prerequisite English 1020)